scramjetorg/platform-docs/README.md

 ---
 <br>

 ### Thank you for reading, we hope you enjoyed it.
-If not, here is a random cheer up joke, that may make you smile 😁
+If not, here is a random cheer up joke, that may make you smile 😁 <!-- omit in toc -->

 <br>
 <p></p>